 \subsection{Algebraic tori}

-Throughout this section $k$ stands for an arbitrary field and $\sep{k}$ for a separable closure of $k$.
-An \textit{algebraic torus over $k$} is a linear algebraic group $T$ over $k$ such that for some finite Galois extension $k\subset L\subset\sep{k}$ we have where $n=\dim(T)$.
+As a reference for this topic see for instance \cite{Wat79} or \cite{DG70}.
+An \textit{algebraic torus over $k$} is a linear algebraic group $T$ over $k$ such that where $n=\dim(T)$.
 If this isomorphism holds over $k$, we say that the algebraic $k$-torus is \textit{split}.
+It is known that there exists a finite Galois extension $k\subset L\subset \sep{k}$ such that $T_{L}$ is split.
 A way to construct a split algebraic torus of dimension $n$ over an arbitrary field $k$ is the following: Let $M$ be a free $\Z$-module of rank $n$.
 The group algebra $k[M]$ is a finitely generated $k$-algebra, which is isomorphic to

 as $k$-algebras.
 Then, we have the following $k$-algebra isomorphism

 Hence, by taking the spectrum it follows that